XuanliangDeng/ROS-ArUco-marker-detection-and-6DOF-pose-estimation-of-USB-camera/README.md

 This is the project for Summer 2018, supervised by Professor Patricio A. Vela &amp; Yipu Zhao

 # Description
 There is nothing fancy here, just want to write down my experience to remind me of what I have done.
-Hope this could helpful:)
+Hope this could be helpful:)
 All related links &amp; sources are attached.

 ## Device Check